Home » Indian Polity » Overseas Citizenship of India

 • When an individual became an Indian citizen on 26th January, 1950.

-• Children whose both or any one of the parents are citizens of India.
+• Children whose any one of their parents is are citizen of India.

-• If an individual is the spouse of foreign origin of an Indian citizen or of OCI card holder and whose marriage is been registered and subsisted for a continuous period of not less than two years.
+• If an individual is the spouse of a foreign origin of an Indian citizen or of an OCI card holder, and whose marriage has been registered and subsisted for a continuous period of not less than two years.

 Rights of OCIs Restrictions on OCIs